RFID Blocking Technology: Does It Protect Your Online Privacy?

 - Create strong passwords.
 Make sure all of your online accounts are protected with passwords that consist of unique combination of letters, numbers, and symbols.
 Use a different password for each of your online accounts to minimize the risk of multiple accounts being compromised at once.

 - Beware of phishing scams.
-Phishing and smishing scams involve sending you fake emails or messages that look like they’re from a legitimate company or institution.
-They aim to scare you or make you curious to then trick you into revealing sensitive information like passwords or credit card numbers.
-Be cautious of any suspicious or urgent messages, and always double-check the sender’s email or website URL.
+Phishing and smishing scams are related to the creation of emails or messages that appear to be sent by a reputable company or organization, but are fake.
+They want to either frighten you or get you interested to later deceive you into giving sensitive information such as passwords or credit card numbers.
+Always beware of any suspicious or urgent messages and always verify the email or website URL of the sender.

 - Go for two-factor authentication.
-2FA requires you to provide a second form of identification, like a code sent to your phone or an app, in addition to your password.
-Many online services, including banking apps, offer 2FA as an option, so make sure you enable it wherever possible.
+2FA means you must enter a second authentication method, such as a code sent to your phone or an application, on top of your password.
+A lot of online services, such as banking apps, have 2FA as an option, so be sure to turn it on where you can.

 - Use a virtual private network.
 A VPN encrypts your entire Internet connection and protects your online privacy.
 VeePN provides secure encryption with the strongest AES-256 algorithm and boosts your online security.
 Change your IP address in a click and get the best protection for your data when going online.